Owen-Mak/StudentWorks/README.md

   Forever list will show you two PID's.
 The PID of the script, as well as the PID of the node process.
   Run the command kill -9 [PID of the server] [PID of the node process] to end the instance of the server.

+After running the Forever script, you can view the website by going to your localhost:3000 in the browser.
+It is assumed that port 3000 is a free port on the remote computer.
+If it is not, the port can be changed within the server1.js file.